dotnet/designs/accepted/2020/asnreader/asnreader.md

     public static bool TryDecode(ReadOnlySpan<byte> source, out Asn1Tag tag, out int bytesConsumed) => throw null;

     /// <summary>
+    ///   Reads a BER-encoded tag which starts at <paramref name="source"/>.
+    /// </summary>
+    /// <param name="source">
+    ///   The read only byte sequence whose beginning is a BER-encoded tag.
+    /// </param>
+    /// <param name="bytesConsumed">
+    ///   When this method returns, contains the number of bytes that contributed
+    ///   to the encoded tag.
+This parameter is treated as uninitialized.
+    /// </param>
+    /// <returns>The decoded tag.</returns>
+    /// <exception cref="AsnContentException">
+    ///   The provided data does not decode to a tag.
+    /// </exception>
+    public static Asn1Tag Decode(ReadOnlySpan<byte> source, out int bytesConsumed) => throw null;

+    /// <summary>
     ///   Report the number of bytes required for the BER-encoding of this tag.
     /// </summary>
     /// <seealso cref="TryEncode(Span{byte},out int)"/>